-Allergy in Memphis: we are now accepting new patients!
+Allergy in Memphis: We accept new patients!
 The Tankersley Clinic in Collierville provides allergy, respiratory and skin care for adult and pediatric patients.
 The Tankersley Clinic, PLLC, was founded by Dr. Mike Tankersley in Memphis in 2017.
 Dr. Tankersley is a fellowship-trained and board-certified Adult and Pediatric Allergist/Immunologist.

 Address: 1458 West Poplar Avenue, Suite 205, Collierville, TN 38017-0631 (inside the Baptist Hospital Collierville Physician Office Building above Campbell Clinic)